haoletesuji/gkit/README.md

 ## Installation

-To install Gkit package, you need to install Go.
+To install `gkit` package, you need to install Go.

-1. You first need [Go](https://golang.org/) installed then you can use the below Go command to install Gkit.
+1. You first need [Go](https://golang.org/) installed then you can use the below Go command to install `gkit`.

 ```sh
 go get -u github.com/haoletesuji/gkit